-One scholarship of $750 (one year only) is awarded to a first-year student from western Michigan, with preference given to students pursuing a degree in engineering.
+One scholarship (one year only) is awarded to a first-year student from western Michigan, with preference given to students pursuing a degree in engineering.
 Minimum 3.0 GPA.
 Interested candidates should apply through the Lakeshore Alumni Network.

 Lori Powell Central Ohio Scholarship

-One scholarship of $750 (one year only) is awarded to a first-year student from the Central Ohio area, with preference given to students pursuing a degree in elementary or secondary education.
+One scholarship (one year only) is awarded to a first-year student from the Central Ohio area, with preference given to students pursuing a degree in elementary or secondary education.
 Minimum 3.0 GPA.
 Interested candidates should send a letter describing their academic qualifications and career goals to the financial aid office by February 1.

 Matthew Remein D.C.
 Area Scholarship

-One scholarship of $750 (one year only) is awarded to a first-year student from the greater D.C. area, with preference given to students pursuing a career in ministry.
+One scholarship (one year only) is awarded to a first-year student from the greater D.C. area, with preference given to students pursuing a career in ministry.
 Minimum 3.0 GPA.
 Interested candidates should apply through the D.C.
 Area Alumni Network.